Faculty of Engineering

 A. Most undergraduate students will easily find work off-campus.
 However, if you do not know Japanese, then you may have to wait for about a year to learn the language first.
-If you are a graduate student, there may be opportunities on campus for you to work as a TA.
+If you are a graduate student, there may be opportunities on campus for you to work as a Teaching Assistant (TA).

 Q. What is student housing like?

-Q. Are there any housing options other than the on-campus dormitory?
+Q. Are there any housing options other than the dormitories?

 A. Kyoto is famous for being a college town, and there are many apartments, shared houses, and boarding houses to choose from outside of campus.
 If you do not wish to live on campus, you will need to find a place to live through a real estate agency, etc. KUAS will help you connect with these agencies.